Western Nebraska man sentenced to 30 to 40 years in shotgun slaying of wife

 A 37-year-old Kimball, Nebraska, man was sentenced to 30 to 40 years in prison Tuesday after being found guilty of manslaughter in the shooting death of his wife.

-William Serrano was found also found guilty in Kimball County District Court of two counts of attempted terroristic threats and possession of a firearm while committing a felony.
+William Serrano also was found guilty in Kimball County District Court of two counts of attempted terroristic threats and possession of a firearm while committing a felony.
 He was found not guilty of a charge of first-degree murder.

 Serrano was sentenced to a straight 20 years for manslaughter.
 That will be followed by a sentence of 10 to 20 years for the firearms charge.
 He was sentenced to one year in prison on each charge of attempted terroristic threats with those sentences to be served concurrent with his other prison time.

-Kimball police responded to Serrano's home in the 600 block of South Oak Street on Jan.
-3, 2022, for a shooting.
+On Jan.
+3, 2022, Kimball police responded to a report of a shooting at Serrano's home in the 600 block of South Oak Street.
 Officers found Serrano's wife, Tessa Ghering, 21, deceased from one shotgun blast to the head, according to court documents.

 People are also reading…